 Zambezi River Folklore and Legend – The Nyami Nyami

 Have you heard of the Nyami Nyami?
 The river god Nyami Nyami is closely connected to the Zambezi River and is sacred to the Tonga tribe.
-He lives under a large rock in Lake Kariba, which located upwards of the Victoria Falls, close to the Kariba dam wall.
-A mix between a snake and a fish, a Nyami Nyami pendant is a popular souvenir to buy in Victoria Falls.
+He lives under a large rock in Lake Kariba, which is located upwards of the Victoria Falls.
+The rock is close to the Kariba dam wall.
+A mix between a snake and a fish, a Nyami Nyami pendant is a popular souvenir to buy in Vic Falls.
 It is believed that if you wear this pendant you will be protected as Nyami Nyami protects life in and on the river.

-According to African mythology, Nyami Nyami has been in hiding since the white men arrived at the Victoria Falls, but long before that the chief of the Tonga tribe had seen him twice.
+According to African mythology, Nyami Nyami has been in hiding since the white men arrived at the Victoria Falls.
+However, long before that the chief of the Tonga tribe had seen him twice.
 It is said that when the god appears, the water turns red.
-Nobody dares risks coming too close to the rock where he dwells, known as Nyami Nyami’s trap, because of the legendary tales of men who went there with their canoes, disappeared and never came back.
-The building of the Kariba dam angered the Nyami Nyami because the dam wall separated him from his wife.
+Nobody dares risk coming too close to the rock where he dwells, known as Nyami Nyami’s trap, because of the legendary tales of men who went there with their canoes, disappeared, and never came back.
+The building of the Kariba dam angered Nyami Nyami because the dam wall separated him from his wife.
 Floods and earthquakes in the area are attributed to his wrath.

 As Africa’s largest east-flowing river it might be considered a prime conduit for transport, however, the various rapids, gorges, and waterfalls make this impossible.
 However, it is excellent for white water rafting.
 In some areas, the river regularly floods and instead of being seen as a great inconvenience it inspires a ceremony in Zambia known as Kuomboka, which means “to move out of the water”.
 This entertaining ceremony, where local villagers prepare to temporarily relocate to higher land, draws thousands of tourists every year.